deepsquare-io/grid/docs/workflow/03-guides/07-network-namespace.md

-# Avoiding port conflict with neighbors with network namespaces
+# Avoiding port conflict with neighbors by using network namespaces

 As we're in the HPC ecosystem, there's no default network isolation, so MPI can work as fast as possible.
 Consequently, opening a port **risky**.
 It is not just a question of privilege, but also of security.